digicatapult/QTAP/README.md

 QTAP aims to engage organisations, raising awareness of the technology and exploring potential quantum computing use cases; providing them with access to the technology and expertise.

-This repository contains a series of examples, cases, studies for the QTAP training.
+This repository contains a series of examples and  cases studies for the QTAP training.

 The linear regression example is based on an example in "Machine Learning for Absolute Beginners" by Oliver Theobald.